-To be considered for this grant, you must be applying for funding for a program that works to combat food insecurity and hunger for children in the East End of Pittsburgh.
-Please click here for the RFP.
+2018 grants support programs that work to combat food insecurity and hunger for children in the East End of Pittsburgh.

 For our purposes, the East End of Pittsburgh is defined by the following zip codes: 15201, 15206, 15207, 15208, 15213, 15217, 15218, 15219, 15221, 15224, 15232 and 15147.